Contact Us

 Salaries for key professional roles

 Professional specializations command substantial premiums above sector averages, reflecting the premium placed on skilled expertise in Vietnam’s evolving economy.
+According to the Talentnet-Mercer Total Remuneration Survey 2025, the highest-paid job functions include:

 • Marketing Manager: 300 million VND annually ($12,500 USD) – reflecting high demand for digital transformation and customer engagement skills.